How to Become a Licensed Counselor in Virginia

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

-The first step to becoming a counselor is to complete either a master’s or doctoral level program in counseling that is accredited by either the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or the Council on Rehabilitation Education (CORE).
+The first step to becoming a counselor is to complete either a master’s or doctoral level program in counseling that is accredited by either the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The program must meet the additional requirements of the state of Virginia, including having a sequence of academic study with the expressed intent to prepare counselors as documented by the institution, having an identifiable counselor training facility and having clear authority and primary responsibility for the core and specialty areas.
 An internship during your educational training can count toward your supervised experience requirements, so it’s a good idea to find a program offering one.

 What Are the Supervised Experience Requirements t0 Become a Counselor in Virginia?

 It’s important to get a good plan together for your supervised experience, including the location it will take place, the supervisor who will be overseeing you, and any other relevant details.
 This should be submitted to the Virginia Board of Counseling, along with the required fee.
 Once this supervisory plan has been approved by the board, you may begin accumulating experience requirements.